Perritu/Router/DOCS/Class.md

   Perform code call wheen a request matches with the given conditions.
 - [Router::Evaluate][]
   Evaluates the current request against the given evaluation conditions.
+- [Router::MountNamespace][]
+  Use a namespace-based tree to perform the request evaluations.
 - [Router::Mount][]
-  Conducts a traffic throug a set of subroutes.
+  Conducts a traffic throug a set of subroutes. (:warning: DRAFT FUNCTION :warning:)
 - [Router::IsApi][]
   Guess if the current request is expecting an API response.